Files

 2. Add a GeoTIFF Reader

 Add a GeoTIFF reader to the canvas by clicking on the Reader button on the top menu bar or by going to Readers > Add Reader.
-In the Add Reader dialog, select GeoTIFF as the Format, then for Dataset browse to the VancouverParks.tif dataset which is available for download from the Files section on this article.
+In the Add Reader dialog, select GeoTIFF as the Format, then for Dataset browse to the VancouverParks.tif dataset, which is available for download from the Files section of this article.
 Then open the parameters.

-In the parameters, change the Feature Type Name(s) to From File Name(s), so that when we add the reader, we can see what the dataset is called.
+In the parameters, change the Feature Type Name(s) to From File Name(s), so that when we add the reader, we can see the dataset's name.
 Click OK twice to finish adding the reader.

 3. Create Polygons